 Across the Gulf Country

 The next day brought one of our nerdy highlights of our Savannah Way adventure: following the Savannahlander train line all the way to Normanton.
 There’s something magical about seeing the railway snake through the wide-open Gulf Country.
-We met some lovely fellow travellers, Van About Aus, at the morning tea stop for the train, and we were invited to join the train travellers for a morning cuppa, great outback hospitality!
+We met some lovely fellow travellers, Van About Aus, at the morning tea stop for the train.
+The train team invited us to join the train travellers for a morning cuppa, great outback hospitality!

-In Normanton, Neil ducked into the iconic Purple Pub for a cold drink with dananddaninavan while we admired the giant crocodile statue, a jaw-dropping nod to the region’s wild side, although we are a tad suspicious whether some outback dust had been added to the size of the crocodile that was alledged to have been shot in the area.
+In Normanton, Neil ducked into the iconic Purple Pub for a cold drink with dananddaninavan.
+At the same time, Cameron admired the giant crocodile statue, a jaw-dropping nod to the region’s wild side.
+However, we are a tad suspicious that somebody may have added some outback bulldust to the size of the allegedly shot crocodile from the area.
 Less jaw-dropping was the supermarket, where the price of chocolate left us gobsmacked!

 With itchy ankles from the midges, we turned southwards the following morning, settling in for the long drive towards Cloncurry.